yukikitayama/music/music_composition_2.md

 Pivot chords are chords that are common to the key you are starting in and the key you are modulating to.

-**Pivot tone** is a tone that is common to both the key you are starting in and the key you are modulating to.
+**Pivot tone** is a tone that is common to both the key you are starting in and the key you are modulating to. e.g. D minor and F major are common in both the key of C major and the key of B flat major.
+Those D minor and F major are called **common chord** and work as **pivot chord** between C major key and B flat major key.

 **Keys further apart on the circle of 5ths have fewer chords in common.
 A part of circle of 5ths around C major is `B_flat - F - C - G - D`.